circleci/circleci-docs/jekyll/_cci2/workflows.md

 - Run and troubleshoot jobs independently with real-time status feedback.
 - Schedule workflows for jobs that should only run periodically.
-- Fan-out to run multiple jobs in parallel for efficient version testing.
+- Fan-out to run multiple jobs concurrently for efficient version testing.
 - Fan-in to quickly deploy to multiple platforms.

 For example, if only one job in a workflow fails, you will know it is failing in real-time.
 Instead of wasting time waiting for the entire build to fail and rerunning the entire job set, you can rerun *just the failed job*.